All Episodes

 As I told you, my battle plan is my last check bounces and it's written to the IRS.

-I got no animus against the IRS, don't misunderstand.
+Now, I got no animus against the IRS.

 They're just the collection agency.

-But the uh the bottom line here is that if if if you adjust your withholding so that when you file your taxes, you don't get a refund and you don't owe anything.
+But the bottom line here is, is that if you adjust your withholding so that when you file your taxes, you don't get a refund, then you don't owe anything.

-You're still gonna want to pay the fine.
+You're still going to want to pay the fine.

-We're gonna be urging people to pay the fine here rather than buy insurance.
+We're going to be urging people to pay the fine here rather than buy insurance.

-And especially since you're gonna be able to buy insurance the day you get sick or the day you have the accident, according to Obamacare.
+And especially since you're going to be able to buy insurance the day you get sick or the day you have the accident, according to Obamacare.

 Already there are hucksters out there selling bogus insurance policies to the poor, unsuspecting who think they have a narrow window to comply with the new law.

-She asks Harry Reed, what about all the people that are going to scam the system?
+She asks Harry Reid, what about all the people that are going to scam the system?

 Most people aren't going to be out looking for ways to scam the system.